nvtkaszpir/3d-print/obico-ml-api-only/README.md

 or any other Obico apps.
 This is for people that REALLY just want to have an API for image detections, which can be further scripted with other tools.

-Container image is from my modified app version - just extra debug messages and minor tweaks, AI model is as is.
+Container image is from my modified app version:

+- extra debug messages
+- send more details to statsd
+- allow passing ignored zones to avoid false positives due to the areas in the camera that contains problematic items (especially timestamps or some cables)

+The AI model is left as is.
 You can find git sha which was used for builds in [this repo](https://github.com/nvtkaszpir/obico-server/), the built images are pushed to [quay.io](https://quay.io/repository/kaszpir/ml_api?tab=tags) based on `<git-short-sha>-<arch>`.
+I mainly push to `dockerfile-cleanups` branch in there.

 ## Usage